2015 Women's Hockey Under-21 Invitational Tournament

 The 2015 Women's Hockey Under-21 Invitational Tournament was an invitational women's under-21 field hockey competition, hosted by Hockey Netherlands.
-The tournament took place between 19–25 July 2015 in Breda, Netherlands.
+The tournament took place between 19 and 25 July 2015 in Breda, Netherlands.
 A total of five teams competed for the title.
 It was held alongside a men's tournament.

 The Netherlands won the tournament, defeating China 5–1 in the final.
 India defeated England 1–0 in penalties, after the third place match finished 1–1.

 Teams

 Including the Netherlands, 5 teams were invited by Hockey Netherlands to participate in the tournament.
 The team from England however, comprised players up to 23 years of age.